HolyCorn-Software/system/system-changes.md

 .

-Fixed minor bugs with session management.
+Corrected minor error with typing information.

-Updated to the latest version of the html-hc, with bug fixes.
+Updated to the latest version of html-hc with better UI, and more efficiency.